 PHARMACEUTICAL CARE MANAGEMENT ASSOCIATION v.
 MULREADY, 598_F.Supp.3d_1200 (2022)

 In 2022, the U.S. District Court in the Western District of Oklahoma ruled in favor of the Oklahoma Insurance Commissioner Glen Mulready.
 The Patient’s Right to Pharmacy Choice Act (“Act”) passed in 2019 was challenged by PCMA as being preempted by ERISA, as well as Medicare Part D laws.
 The court held that the state law is not preempted by ERISA but agreed with PCMA that some of the law’s provisions are preempted by Medicare laws.
 PCMA has appealed the decision to the 10th Circuit Court of Appeals.
+On Aug.
+15, 2023, the 10th Circuit Court of Appeals issued a ruling reversing the district court’s decision.
+The 10th Circuit Court held that ERISA and Medicare Part D preempt the four challenged provisions.
+It is anticipated that Oklahoma will appeal the ruling.

 The Oklahoma laws at issue protect Oklahoma consumers’ access to pharmacy providers through pharmacy network requirements, pharmacy reimbursement standards and prohibitions, and contract approval requirements.
-Relying on Rutledge, the court concluded that all of PCMA’s ERISA preemption claims fail as a matter of law.
-The court holds that “[the provisions] do not have a ‘connection with’ an ERISA plan” and that “[w]hile these provisions may alter the incentives and limit some of the options that an ERISA plan can use, none of the provisions forces ERISA plans to make any specific choices.”
-Finally, regarding the Promotional Materials provision, the court holds that the law “does not regulate benefit design disclosures to beneficiaries but regulates how PBMs can advertise its providers” and that it “does not relate to a central matter of plan administration nor undermine the uniform regulation of ERISA plans.”
+Relying on Rutledge, the district court concluded that all PCMA’s ERISA preemption claims fail as a matter of law.
+The district court holds that “[the provisions] do not have a ‘connection with’ an ERISA plan” and that “[w]hile these provisions may alter the incentives and limit some of the options that an ERISA plan can use, none of the provisions forces ERISA plans to make any specific choices.”
+Finally, regarding the Promotional Materials provision, the district court holds that the law “does not regulate benefit design disclosures to beneficiaries but regulates how PBMs can advertise its providers” and that it “does not relate to a central matter of plan administration nor undermine the uniform regulation of ERISA plans.”

-As it relates to PCMA’s ERISA preemption claim in totality, the court found that ERISA does not preempt enforcement of the following: “any willing provider” provisions; retail pharmacy network access standards; affiliated pharmacy prohibition; network provider choice restrictions; probation-based pharmacy limitations; cost sharing discounts; promotional material prohibitions; post-sale price reduction prohibitions; and affiliated pharmacy price match prohibitions on PBMs from reimbursing a pharmacy an amount less than the amount the PBM reimburses to a pharmacy it owns or is affiliated with.
+As it relates to PCMA’s ERISA preemption claim in totality, the district court found that ERISA does not preempt enforcement of the following: “any willing provider” provisions; retail pharmacy network access standards; affiliated pharmacy prohibition; network provider choice restrictions; probation-based pharmacy limitations; cost sharing discounts; promotional material prohibitions; post-sale price reduction prohibitions; and affiliated pharmacy price match prohibitions on PBMs from reimbursing a pharmacy an amount less than the amount the PBM reimburses to a pharmacy it owns or is affiliated with.

-With respect to preemption by Medicare Part D, the court found that about half of the PCMA’s preemption claims failed, while about half were meritorious.
+With respect to preemption by Medicare Part D, the district court found that about half of the PCMA’s preemption claims failed, while about half were meritorious.
 Specifically, the court ruled that Medicare Part D does preempt these provisions in the Act: retail pharmacy network access standards; promotional material prohibitions; cost sharing discounts; service fee prohibitions; post-sale price reduction prohibitions; and affiliated pharmacy price match prohibitions on PBMs from reimbursing a pharmacy an amount less than the amount the PBM reimburses to a pharmacy it owns or is affiliated with.

 It is anticipated that additional cases will make their way to the U.S. Supreme Court and provide greater insights into the parameters of Rutledge and state regulation.
 The Wehbi and Mulready cases are instructive as to the parameters of Rutledge, but there is no doubt more decisions are forthcoming.